siglun/when-to-dumb-down/experience.md

 ## Abstract

 This is a discussion of how to index and present metadata with possibly innumerable number of fields.
-We reject the idea to use the joins and hierarchically structured documents in a search engine like SOLR.
+We reject the idea to use the joins and hierarchically structured documents in a search engine like Solr.

 Instead we turn to the dumb down concept used by metadata communities to describe what goes on when cross-walking a complex metadata system with a more shallow, less detailed one.